priyankarauthan/SpringBoot/README.md

 5)@RequestBody in Spring Boot
 The @RequestBody annotation is used in Spring Boot to map the HTTP request body to a Java object.
 It is mainly used in REST APIs to receive JSON or other data formats sent by the client.

+### Why Use @ResponseBody?

+When you want to return JSON or raw data instead of a webpage.

+Used in REST APIs to send JSON responses.

+Works well with @RestController, which applies it to all methods automatically.

+## How It Works?
+Without @ResponseBody:
+Spring Boot assumes you want to return a webpage (view).

+With @ResponseBody:
+Spring Boot converts the response directly into JSON (or XML) and sends it back to the client.

 ## @PathVariable